Skip to content

 27. Number of third party supplying mills?

-4 - The company reports it has four third-party supplying mills.
+2 - The company reports that it has two third-party supplying mills.

 28. Names and locations of all third-party supplying mills?